anshimi/recipe-app/README.md

 API Endpoints

 User Management

-POST /api/register: Register a new user.
+- POST /api/register: Register a new user.
-POST /api/login: Login a user.
+- POST /api/login: Login a user.
-ET /api/profile/:userId: Fetch profile details
+- GET /api/profile/:userId: Fetch profile details

 Favorites

-GET /api/favorites/:userId: Get a user’s favorite recipes.
+- GET /api/favorites/:userId: Get a user’s favorite recipes.
-POST /api/add-favorite: Add a recipe to favorites.
+- POST /api/add-favorite: Add a recipe to favorites.
-DELETE /api/favorites/:userId/:recipeId: Remove a recipe from favorites.
+- DELETE /api/favorites/:userId/:recipeId: Remove a recipe from favorites.

 Submitted Recipes

-POST /api/submittedrecipes: Submit a new recipe.
+- POST /api/submittedrecipes: Submit a new recipe.
-GET /api/submittedrecipes: Get user-submitted recipes.
+- GET /api/submittedrecipes: Get user-submitted recipes.
-DELETE /api/submittedrecipes/:recipeId: Delete a submitted recipe.
+- DELETE /api/submittedrecipes/:recipeId: Delete a submitted recipe.

 Description of the application

-Home Page:
+- Home Page:

 The homepage displays a grid of recipes with options to filter by category.
 Users can view details or add recipes to their favorites.

 ![Home Page: ](./screenshots/home-page.png)

-Recipe Details Page:
+- Recipe Details Page:

 This page shows detailed information about a recipe, including a list of ingredients and step-by-step instructions.

 ![Recipe Details Page: ](./screenshots/recipe-details.png)

-Login Page:
+- Login Page:

 The login page enables users to securely log in to access features like submitting recipes, viewing favorites, and managing their profile.

 ![Login Page: ](./screenshots/login-page.png)

-Profile Page:
+- Profile Page:

 The profile page displays user information, favorite recipes, and recipes submitted by the user.

 ![Profile Page: ](./screenshots/profile-page.png)

-Submit Recipe Page:
+- Submit Recipe Page:

 This page lets users submit their own recipes by entering a title, category, ingredients, and instructions.

 ![Submit Recipe Page: ](./screenshots/submit-recipe.png)

-Footer Page:
+- Footer Page:

 The footer section is displayed at the bottom of the application.
 It includes navigation links and provides quick access to important sections.

 ![Footer Page: ](./screenshots/footer-page.png)